Sonoluminescence; the wave oscillation hypothesis On a study by Zachary Jones

 This relates to the critical system limits as defined in Dimensional Analysis; it also relates to the material or surface critical behaviour, as described in the work of Thom and Seeman (Catastrophe Theory; i.e. the topological constrains in/in/of the system).

 As the frequencies build up to resonance, the eigen wave length (and speed of propagation) for the air-water interface becomes established, and builds up (The “Pushing of the Swing” principle) up to the critical limits set by the topology of the water surface, the material molecular density, and even the ordering of the atoms and molecules with respect to the wave peaks in the water.
+Because of the geometry of the system, all these principles interrelate: the atomic properties do come into play, as the repeated reverberations require a molecular alignment at the air water surface, as the wave forms build up to higher amplitude, and higher harmonics.

 At this level a principle must be at play, which need evaluation form clearer description: the material properties will determine the ratio of emergence of higher harmonics of the eigen-frequencies at the water-air interface surface.
 (Which, as described above, is a selective filter for frequency – thus wavelength – matching.)
 The wave lengths that are longer, are more easily established; the wavelength that are higher, allow for a better containment of the energy of vibrations.
 It is the relationship between the material, molecular and atomic characteristics of the medium itself (this includes the underlying ‘sub-atomic’ phase field characteristics) that will determine at which moment, and to which extent, the higher harmonics emerge in the system.